Adam Smalley: Karting

-Born in 2001 in Poulton-le-Fylde, Smalley made his karting debut in 2011 at the Trent Valley Kart Club, aged 10.
+Born in 2001 in Poulton-le-Fylde, Smalley made his karting debut in 2011 at the Trent Valley Kart Club at the age of ten.
 Throughout his six-year karting campaign, he won titles such as the MSA E Plate Rotax Junior series, and the 2016 Rotax Max Wintercup in the Rotax Max Junior class.

 Ginetta Junior Championship

 Smalley made his car racing debut in the 2017 Ginetta Junior Championship, racing with JHR Developments.
-In this year he finished seventh in the standings, with a podium and a fastest lap.
-At the end of the year, he competed in the Winter Series at Brands Hatch, winning the title with 2 wins and 4 podiums in the 4 races.
+In this year, he finished seventh in the standings, with a podium and a fastest lap.
+At the end of the year, he competed in the Winter Series at Brands Hatch, winning the title with two wins and four podiums in the four races.

-Adam continued in the series in 2018, this time switching teams to Elite Motorsport.
+Smalley continued in the series in 2018, this time switching teams to Elite Motorsport.
 He dominated this year, winning eight races and picking up nine pole positions to win the title by eight points.

 Ginetta GT5 Challenge

-In 2019, he moved up to the Ginetta GT5 Challenge, again with Elite Motorsport.
+In 2019, Smalley moved up to the Ginetta GT5 Challenge, again with Elite Motorsport.
 Winning two of the three races during the first round at Oulton Park, he continued through the season with two further wins and ten podiums to finish second in the standings, 49 points behind champion Scott McKenna.

 Ginetta GT4 Supercup

 In 2020, Smalley switched to the Ginetta GT4 Supercup, competing with Elite Motorsport.
-With 4 wins, he finished 4th in the standings with 462 points.
+With four wins, he finished fourth in the standings with 462 points.

-He continued in the championship in 2021, again with Elite Motorsport.
-Winning 7 races and picking up 13 podiums, he won the title by 51 points.
+Smalley continued in the championship in 2021, again with Elite Motorsport.
+Winning seven races and picking up 13 podiums, he won the title by 51 points.